mattcroat/joy-of-code/posts/using-future-css-in-svelte/using-future-css-in-svelte.md

 ---
 title: Use Future CSS In Svelte Today
-description: Learn how you can use future CSS in Svelte today with PostCSS.
+description: Learn how to use future CSS in Svelte today with PostCSS.
 slug: using-future-css-in-svelte
 published: 2022-9-2
 category: svelte
 series: false
-draft: true
 ---

 # Use Future CSS In Svelte Today

+{% embed src="https://www.youtube.com/embed/eqwtoaP-0pk" title="Use Future CSS in Svelte" %}

 ## Table of Contents